heyyouhere/magnum_intro_bot/README.md

 1. No credentials/secret should be leaked.
 3. __At least one__ of extra task should be present in the solution, but more is better.
 4. Solution should be presented as a __pull request__ to this repo.
 5. Solution should contain README.md with description (__concise__).
-Contents of this file could be discarded.
+Contents of this file may be discarded.

 # Good luck!